 “The philosophy is not just about how something is going to work, but how do you break it and what happens when it’s broken?” she said.
 “To deal with the complexity that’s required and the monitoring that’s involved, we’re actually looking at more instrumentation, more self-healing mechanisms, more technology to help complement the oversight that takes place within our operations centers.”

 A exchange kill switch for trading by member firms could be preceded by a warning phone call from the venue that volume is reaching a threshold, so humans could intervene and potentially explain the reason for the spike in activity, Ewing said.
-Nasdaq OMX (NDAQ) is examining what mechanisms and rules could apply to shutdown systems and how they could be calculated, she said.
+Nasdaq OMX (NDAQ:US) is examining what mechanisms and rules could apply to shutdown systems and how they could be calculated, she said.

 Exchanges and regulators shouldn’t be too rigid about when a kill switch is implemented because stopping all trading may worsen a problem for a broker trying to correct a failure, according to Lou Steinberg, chief technology officer of TD Ameritrade Holding Corp.